-GII has been developed in order to bring benefits to the regional economy in general, including through providing (and working in partnership with others to provide) a broader range of education and training opportunities in key sectors than currently exist, which will potentially be of benefit to the following Section 75 categories: women, younger people, older people, people with a disability.
+iREACH has been developed in order to bring benefits to the regional economy in general, including through providing (and working in partnership with others to provide) a broader range of education and training opportunities in key sectors than currently exist, which will potentially be of benefit to the following Section 75 categories: women, younger people, older people, people with a disability.

-The research and innovation programme will include a focus on healthier choices and behaviours for prevention and selfmanagement of disease, which will be of potential benefit to groups including older people and people with a disability.
+The research and innovation programme will include a focus on healthier choices and behaviours for prevention and self-management of disease, which will be of potential benefit to groups including older people and people with a disability.

-The facility itself will provide a high-spec, modern, accessible environment for those working in and visiting the building for business and/or education purposes, that will be of particular benefit to people with a disability and all proposed development will be fully compliant with the Disability Discrimination Act and Equality Act to ensure ease of access and navigation and encourage participation in public life.
+The facility will provide a high-spec, modern, accessible environment for those working in and visiting the building for business and/or patient and public engagement purposes, that will be of particular benefit to people with a disability and all proposed development will be fully compliant with the Disability Discrimination Act and Equality Act to ensure ease of access and navigation and encourage participation in public life.

-The extension to and refurbishment of the existing building provides an opportunity to enhance physical facilities in ways that promote equality of opportunity and encourage participation in public life.
+The new buildings will provide an opportunity to enhance physical facilities in ways that promote equality of opportunity and encourage participation in public life.